komed3/deb/README.md

 sudo apt install <package-name>
 ```

+## Maintenance Workflow

+This repository is updated via the `build-repo.sh` script, which:

+- Adds new `.deb` files to the `pool/`
+- Generates `Packages.gz`, `Release`, and `InRelease`
+- Signs metadata with GPG
+- Commits and pushes changes to GitHub

 ## License

 This metadata repository contains no software, only packaging and signatures.
 License of hosted packages is defined per-package in `debian/copyright`.